 "I was eager to study a PhD for several reasons.
 I had studied two Masters courses in subjects which are not inherently closely related (Music Therapy and Disability Studies) and had been applying my learning from each closely together in my current role.

 "Pursuing a PhD would enable me to consolidate my application of both subject areas in practice and demonstrate their potential to be understood in collaboration with each other and in relation to pedagogy more widely.

 "Another reason to pursue a PhD was to challenge myself.
 I thrive on reading, researching and learning and was ready for the next step in my learning journey.
 Although it felt daunting at first, having the challenge of a PhD really motivated and excited me.

-“My PhD explores how we understand, interpret and portray disability in different contexts, drawing from my own research and practice in music education, music therapy and higher education.
+“My PhD explored how we understand, interpret and portray disability in different contexts, drawing from my own research and practice in music education, music therapy and higher education.

-“I had completed two thirds of my outputs before enrolling, as is recommended, and have been working on a final project with my supervision team.
+“I had completed two thirds of my outputs before enrolling on the PhD by Portfolio, as is recommended, and worked on a final project with my supervision team.